on the blog

 Why it matters:

 This shows real system momentum (or contraction).
 Trends here often matter more than headline brand size.
-It is important to see sustained growth in the brand with new owners joining and being successful.
-Is it ok to see a few close – sure – not all reasons are bad.
-Ideally, you want to see growth, increased sales numbers and a healthy system.
+It is important to see sustained growth in the brand, with new owners joining and being successful.
+Is it ok to see a few close, sure – not all reasons for closing are bad.
+Ideally, you want to see growth, increased sales numbers, and a healthy system.

 • The franchisor